Applied Research Projects

 Combining an understanding about the Panama Logistics Environment, knowledge about the local, regional and global trade opportunities, and application of the models and indicators, the Center will specify and conduct targeted research, development and innovation tasks that are key to solve the main inefficiencies and shortcomings that exist and improve Panama’s logistics performance.

-Our projects are selected by the Logistics Cabinet
+Our projects are aligned with the Logistics Cabinet

 The Center's research and projects follow the direction and needs of the Logistics Cabinet.